endurabyte/FitEdit.Landing/source/landing/_posts/2023-08-20-public-release.md

 With FitEdit, you can change the data behind the online charts and tables.
 You can modify the second-by-second data including pace, heart rate, GPS latitude and longitude, timestamps, cadence, power, and many other fields.
 You can even change which device was used!

 Try FitEdit today.
-It's free to import, view, edit, and export your data.
-Syncing of data between devices and with third-parties like Garmin and Strava is available with a subscription.
+You can import, view, edit, and export your data.
+Pull data from third-parties like Garmin or Strava.

 FitEdit is still early in development.
 There's more to come!
 To be the first to know, be sure to sign up for email list.